 Oh, and BTW: I have this condition because I was born without a metatarsal arch in my toes.
 I always thought other people had deformed feet when I saw their toes arching up.
 Now, I realize that my feet are lacking the arch.
 That’s why they are flat and almost curved downward.
 Just saying!

-- heel hurts when bending foot
+- why does heel hurt when bending over?

 - heel pain when bending forward

-- heel pain when bending over
+- pain by inside ribs when bending down